-In this article, you will learn everything you need to know about the Privilege Elevation and Delegation Management module.
-Privilege Elevation and Delegation Management allows you to easily elevate user rights or file executions, it gives you the ability to revoke escalations and supports zero-trust executions.
-Privilege Elevation and Delegation Management features a lightweight and stunning interface that puts you in complete control over the user’s elevated session.
+In this article, you will learn everything you need to know about the Privilege Elevation and Delegation Management product.
+Privilege Elevation and Delegation Management allows you to easily elevate user rights or file executions, featuring a lightweight and stunning interface that puts you in complete control over the user’s elevated session.
 Approve or deny from the HEIMDAL Dashboard or on the go, right from your mobile device.
 You can keep track of sessions, block elevation for system files, live-cancel user admin rights, and set escalation periods.

 1. Description